 Perched at the edge of the blue glacier on the moraine shore of a faraway ice fjord, Nordenskiöld Lodge is as remote as it gets.
 In fact, it’s the farthest north you can travel to on the island of Spitsbergen by motorised vehicle.
-Following stays in Norway’s capital and Svalbard’s largest town, Longyearbyen, you’ll begin four action-packed days of arctic adventure at Nordenskiöld, each one packed with exhilarating guided tours and excursions.
+Following a stay in Svalbard’s largest town, Longyearbyen, you’ll begin four action-packed days of arctic adventure at Nordenskiöld, each one packed with exhilarating guided tours and excursions.

 Adventure Week at Nordenskiöld Lodge

 Depart the UK on a flight north to Longyearbyen.
 As you settle in to the characterful Basecamp Hotel, you can look forward to the thrilling days of Arctic exploration ahead.